Name of Head of Department

 KS4 Triple Science Options: AQA GCSE Physics is delivered.

-GCSE Chemistry students follow all of units 4.1 – 4.9 found on the GCSE Physics Specification link below.
+GCSE Physics students follow all the units 4.1 – 4.9 found on the GCSE Physics Specification link below.
 Practical skills are assessed throughout the course and examined as part of the final examination series.

 KS4 Double Science option: AQA Combined Science: Trilogy is delivered